 The Missouri Stories Scriptwriting Fellowship is an international competition for screenplays and television pilot scripts with storylines set in Missouri.
 Three writers’ scripts will be chosen.
 Winners receive an all-expense-paid trip to the concentrated fellowship experience, held in Missouri.
 Previous industry mentors include: Bob Gale(Back to the Future), Angelo Pizzo (Hoosiers, Rudy), Kathleen McGhee-Anderson(Lincoln Heights), Philip LaZebnik(The Prince of Egypt).

-Missouri Motion Media Association (MOMMA) is the only state-wide advocacy and education organization in Missouri, working to reinstate film incentives in Missouri and strengthen our production industry across the state.
+Film in MO, a Missouri Motion Media Association (MOMMA), is the only state-wide advocacy and education organization in Missouri, working to reinstate film incentives in Missouri and strengthen our production industry across the state.

 the independent filmmakers coalition of kansas city